sql-machine-learning/elasticdl/docs/designs/cli.md

 ## User Story

-1. User develops model and the directory structure is as follows:
+1. Users develop model and the directory structure of model definition files is as follows:

     ```TEXT
     a_directory